“Life’s most persistent and urgent question is,

 The Rev. Dr. Martin Luther King Jr.

-Each generation is called upon to answer that question and to advance the arc of equity, justice and dignity by which our common humanity is measured.
+Each generation is called upon to advance the arc of equity, justice and dignity by which our common humanity is measured.

-The Zer0Now Campaign™ was founded by Kathleen Finlay, whose work with victims of sexual trauma around the world, and first-hand experience as a victim of sexual assault herself, have made her acutely aware of the harmful effects of this social virus on lives, careers, health and families.
+The Zer0Now Campaign™ was founded by Kathleen Finlay, whose work with victims of sexual trauma around the world, and first-hand experience as a victim of sexual assault and institutional betrayal herself, have made her acutely aware of the harmful effects of this social virus on lives, careers, health and families.